Gemmu/gemmu.github.io/index.md

 _Pick a security incident and learn about it.
 Write briefly about it.
 Point out the concepts of threat actor, exploit, vulnerability, impact and risk_

+I tried not to write about Zoom, which has been so much in the news due to their questionable security features.
+Instead I found about a security flaw in [Zyxel routers](https://krebsonsecurity.com/2020/03/zxyel-flaw-powers-new-mirai-iot-botnet-strain/).

+There was (and without an installse security patch still is) a security flaw that allowed attacers to access Zyxel routers and VPN firewall products.

+The same vulnerability was also found to be in use in a new variant of [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) dubbed Mukashi.

+Mukashi was targeting Zyxel VPN firewalls and NAS's, by scanning Internet to find suitable targets.

+Vulnerability was in a program named `weblogin.cgi` that is in use in some [Zyxel's NAS and firewall products](https://www.zyxel.com/support/remote-code-execution-vulnerability-of-NAS-products.shtml)

+There are 27 models listed with available patch on Zyxels web site, but also 10 models listed as vulnerable, but without an availble fix.
+There was no estimate on the number of affected devices, but [according to Zyxel](https://www.zyxel.com/fi/fi/about_zyxel/company_overview.shtml) there are 100 million devices around the world in total.

+The vulnerability allowed for remote code execution.

 ### b